Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

     *	Event log with card index.
     *	Both system side and line side are link down.
     *	User still can configure the port, but the configuration will not take effect until the line card is plugged in again.
-    *	This unplug-out event should not impact all other external PHYs' traffic.
+    *	This unplug-out event should not impact all other line cards' traffic.

 ### 2.2 Configuration and Management Requirements<a name="configuration-and-management"></a>